mikebrady/shairport-sync/CAR INSTALL.md

 #### Disable Unused Services - Mandatory
 You now need to disable some services; that is, you need to stop them starting automatically on power-up.
 This is because they either interfere with the system's operation in WiFi Access Point mode, or because they won't work when the system isn't connected to the Internet.
-Only one of the `NetworkManager` and the `dhcpcd` service will be present in your system, but it's no harm to try to disable both.
+Only one of the `NetworkManager` and the `dhcpcd` services will be present in your system, but it's no harm to try to disable both.
 ```
 # systemctl disable dhcpcd
 # systemctl disable NetworkManager